 Students accepted to SUNY ESF who wish to defer their enrollment for one or two semesters beyond their original entry date must make this request in writing directly to the Office of Undergraduate Admissions.
 Those students will receive written notification if their request has been approved.

-Students who have changed their educational plan, and wish to return to the College, may apply for readmission by contacting the Office of Student Affairs (Student Support) to file the appropriate paperwork.
-Readmission applies to those students returning from a leave of absence (medical or military), change in educational plan, or academic and/or disciplinary dismissal Readmission is NOT facilitated by the Office of Undergraduate Admissions.
-Students who have questions regarding the Readmission process can contact Student Support to obtain information or to schedule an appointment with the Senior Counselor.
+Students who wish to return to the College after a leave of absence (medical or military), change in educational plan, or academic and/or disciplinary dismissal, may apply for readmission through the Office of Student Affairs — readmission is NOT facilitated by the Office of Undergraduate Admissions.
+Contact Student Support to obtain information or to schedule an appointment with the Senior Counselor.